 Throughout my time as a Member of Parliament for Aberavon I have taken a keen interest in local historical projects including commemorating the life of Richard Burton in Cwmafan, Pontrhydyfen and Taibach and the regeneration of the Brunel Dock at Briton Ferry (for more information see the 'Current Issues' section on this website).

 My current concerns are the rising level of unemployment (notably Tata redundancies and possible Remploy redundancies) and problems associated with benefit changes (particularly for the disabled and for children).
 I am examining carefully the Severn Barrage proposals.
+I am also engaged with assisting with the regeneration of the Afan Valley.

 I have recently become Honorary Patron of Swansea University’s widening access strategy entitled Swansea Academy of Inclusivity and Learner Support (SAIL).
 Its objective is to raise awareness of the advantages of higher education in local schools and colleges: this is particularly appropriate with the opening of the Science and Innovation Campus 2015.
+In August I was appointed Honorary Professor in the History and Classics Department: in this new position I hope to build stronger links between my Constituency and with the University, particularly with schools, employers and community groups.